zedtux/ror-refactor/README.md

  - Extract Method (Move a piece of code in a new method)
  - Extract Line (Move a piece of code line in a new method)
+ - Extract Service (Move methods in a new Class)

 ## Installation